-Authority and Purpose for Issuance of the Bonds
+Authority for Issuance; Purpose of the Prior Bonds

-The Bonds are issued pursuant to certain provisions of the State of California Education Code and other applicable law and pursuant to resolutions adopted by the Board of Education of the District and the Board of Supervisors of the County.
+The Bonds are issued pursuant to certain provisions of the State of California Government Code and other applicable law and pursuant to a resolution adopted by the Board of Education of the District on June 14, 2005 authorizing the issuance of not to exceed \$600,000,000 of general obligation refunding bonds (the "Resolution").
 See "PLAN OF FINANCE-Authority for Issuance; General."